 When introducing yourself, do not begin with a sales pitch or a lengthy, wordy speech about yourself, your work, your life, you, you, you.
 Ask the other person questions.
 Focus on the person with whom you’re speaking.
 Really, truly listen.
 Make him/her feel important.
 Then let the individual ask you what you do.

-Remember Tom Chiarella’s brief in Esquire on practicing graciousness: “When wandering the world, forget your business cards.
+Remember Tom Chiarella’s brief in Esquire on practising graciousness: “When wandering the world, forget your business cards.
 Don’t look for more contacts.
 Instead, observe.
 Say hello to the people you see every day, but don’t make a fetish out of it.
 Stay interested in others.
 It bears repeating: Look around.
 Remember names.
 Remember where people were born.”

 5. Call them by their first name – repeatedly

 This should be rule number one in the art of networking.
 In the words of the wise Dale Carnegie, “Remember that a person’s name is, to that person, the sweetest and most important sound in any language.”
 Repeat it once in your conversation, and always bid goodbye by calling the individual by his/her name.
-Most importantly, don’t let yourself forget the name immediately, so that you have to ask the person, “What’s your name again?
+Most importantly, don’t let yourself forget the name immediately so that you have to ask the person, “What’s your name again?
 So many faces today!”
 This does not make him feel important.
 You will impress her if you are the one who remembers.

 6. Don’t immediately brush someone off